 Should we fear AI in the future?

 Surely, massive advancements in AI has been made over the past decades.
-But the super intelligent AI still seem very far from our reach.
-On the bright side, it is expected that AI will help us in all kinds of ways like curing diseases, helping elderly people with every day life actions and maybe even helping us find a solution to all the environmental problems.
+But the super-intelligent AI still seems very far from our reach.
+On the bright side, it is expected that AI will help us in all kinds of ways like curing diseases, helping elderly people with everyday life actions, and maybe even helping us find a solution to all the environmental problems.
 But what if we actually reach that Super AI level and the machines turn against the humanity as it is shown in so many sci-fi movies?
 Should we fear or embrace artificial intelligence?
+In any case, in order to get there, we will need more machine learning engineers to push the barriers to modern day AI, and a good first step is to read about our articles on Artificial Intelligence.